rblieden/git_practice/README.md

-"This is my first gime using Git!!!!!".
+"This is my first time using Git!!!!!".